 The heart of true mediation

-An effective mediator does not bias the proceedings with his own opinion, or provide an evaluation, unless asked to do so.
-He must keep to a facilitative role, otherwise, he undermines the autonomy of the parties involved.
-They will gravitate to his solution, instead of arriving at their own.
+An effective mediator does not bias the proceedings with his or her own opinion, or provide an evaluation, unless asked to do so.
+He or she must keep to a facilitative role, otherwise, the autonomy of the parties involved may be undermined.
+They will gravitate to the mediator’s solution, instead of arriving at their own.
 In that case, they might just as well have relied on a judge.

-As a mediator, my goal is to arrive at a “jurable” settlement that will hold up to legal challenge and won’t leave residual resentment among either party.
+Our goal in mediations is to arrive at a “durable” settlement that will hold up to legal challenge and won’t leave residual resentment among either party.
 Settlements that leave a bitter taste, particularly where family is involved, only prime the pump for further conflict down the road.

-As a neutral participant, I can offer suggestions and make observations that either party may not wish to voice for fear of being perceived as weak or uncommitted.
-I often ask questions that open doors to opportunities for resolution that may not have otherwise been considered.
+A neutral participant can offer suggestions and make observations that either party may not wish to voice for fear of being perceived as weak or uncommitted.
+He or she can ask questions that open doors to opportunities for resolution that may not have otherwise been considered.

 “Justice” is not the outcome.
 Neither is determining a “winner” or a “loser.”
 What is most fair for everyone is my chief concern.

-If you believe my approach can benefit your client, let’s talk.
+If you believe our approach can benefit your client, let’s talk.